18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 Remember to **CC on this email** any relevant program staff or infrastructure leads.
 They assume responsibility for further communication and resolving the issue.

-The last thing you should do is set an email alert (for now, I guess Google Calendar is the way to do this?) at the 77-day (11 weeks) mark from the date the reporter sent the email, so that, if no response or resolution has yet been made, the team has about 2 weeks to bring the issue to resolution and close out the issue with the reporter.
+The last thing you should do is set an email alert via Google Calendar at the 77-day (11 weeks) mark from the date the reporter sent the email, so that, if no response or resolution has yet been made, the team has about 2 weeks to bring the issue to resolution and close out the issue with the reporter.